MinecraftForge/MinecraftForge/fml/install/README.txt

 some small patches to your MCP extracted source code, giving you and it access to some of the data and functions you need to build a successful mod.

-It uses the fernflower decompiler to decompile minecraft, and the patches will only work with fernflower decompiled source.
-It will attempt to download fernflower and fail if it cannot.
-You can also install fernflower manually if you wish.

 Note also that the patches are built against "unrenamed" MCP source code- this means that you will not be able to read them directly against normal code.